Sean McAllister (footballer, born 1987): Chester

 On 11 January 2019, McAllister joined National League North side Chester.
 He was signed to form a central midfield partnership with Gary Roberts as Gary Stopforth was ruled out with injury.
 Manager Bernard Morley praised McAllister for an assured performance in his "Seals" debut appearance against Guiseley.

 Newtown

 On 9 August 2019, McAllister joined Cymru Premier side Newtown.
 He made 26 appearances in the 2019–20 campaign, which was curtailed early due to the COVID-19 pandemic in Wales, and signed a new contract in June.
 He featured 26 times in the 2020–21 campaign and was an unused substitute as Newtown beat Caernarfon Town in the play-off final to secure qualification into the newly created UEFA Europa Conference League.
 He announced his retirement in July 2021.

 Style of play

 In describing his playing style, McAllister said that "I work hard and I read the game well... [and] I like to get forward".
-Port Vale assistant manager Mark Grew said that "he's a good passer, he has excellent vision and great energy".